MichaelTatarski/Matching-Algorithms-in-distributed-systems/README.md

 ### 2. Creating some corresponding filters

 At this stage our data model is basically finished.
 Now it's time to create some corresponding filters.
 Each filter consists of an arbitrary number of subfilters in our tool.
-A subfilter contains a predicate which the user wants to be filtered as well as an operator and a value.
+A subfilter comprises an attribute which the user wants to be filtered as well as an operator and a value.
 The procedure is quite similar to the creation of a data model.
 First we declare and allocate memory for our filter by calling `filter_create()`, then we add some subfilters to it.
 Let's say for instance we want to initialize a filter with these properties:

 ```math
 Building = KZH \wedge Floor = 3 \wedge Temperature \geq 18 \wedge Temperature < 22